Fiddler on the Roof (film): Casting

-The decision to cast Topol, instead of Zero Mostel, as Tevye was a somewhat controversial one, as the role had originated with Mostel and he had made it famous.
+The casting of Chaim Topol as Tevye was somewhat controversial, as Zero Mostel had originated the role on Broadway and was closely identified with it.
 Years later, Jewison said he felt Mostel's larger-than-life personality, while fine on stage, would cause film audiences to see him as Mostel, rather than the character of Tevye.
 Before Topol was cast, Orson Welles, Anthony Quinn and Marlon Brando were all considered.

 Rosalind Harris, who played Tzeitel, was previously Bette Midler's understudy in the role during the original Broadway production.
+Leonard Frey, who played Motel, originated the role of Mendel the Rabbi's son on Broadway and also understudied Motel, while Zvee Scooler, who played the Rabbi, originated the role of Mordcha, the innkeeper.

-Assi Dayan, a well-known Israeli actor and filmmaker, was originally cast as Perchik, but couldn't handle the English dialogue and was replaced by Paul Michael Glaser.
+Assi Dayan, a well-known Israeli actor and filmmaker, was originally cast as Perchik, but had difficulty with the English dialogue and was replaced by Paul Michael Glaser.
 Rob Reiner auditioned for the role of Motel.
-Richard Thomas was Jewison's choice to play Fyedka, but ultimately Italian actor Ray Lovelock was cast in the part.
-Talia Shire and Katey Sagal both auditioned to play Topol's daughters.
+Richard Thomas was Jewison's original choice to play Fyedka, but ultimately, Italian actor Ray Lovelock was cast in the part.
+Though Lovelock was a singer who released several records, he did not appear in any of the film's musical numbers.

+Talia Shire and Katey Sagal both auditioned to play Tevye's daughters.

-Norman Jewison has an uncredited voiceover cameo as the Rabbi in the "Tevye's Dream" number.
+Norman Jewison makes two cameo appearances, first as the voice of the rabbi the "Tevye's Dream" number, and later as a wedding guest.

-Fiddler on the Roof was the final film of Norma Crane, who died of breast cancer two years after its release.
+Fiddler on the Roof was the final film of Norma Crane, who died of breast cancer in 1973, two years after its release.

 Music

 The music for the film was conducted and adapted by John Williams from the original score by Jerry Bock.
-Williams also composed additional music and an original cadenza for Isaac Stern.
+Williams also composed additional music and an original cadenza for Isaac Stern, who performed the various violin solos in the film.

 The score was orchestrated by Williams and Alexander Courage.